 Informing how the built environment can be a medium for creating healthy and connected communities in which everyone can thrive.We fuse research findings with design-related best practices to build a more equitable and just world by eliminating health, income, and educational racial disparities and strengthen the economic and cultural vitality of neighborhoods, cities, regions, and states.
-You can search by building type and city, foster synergies with other cultural enrichers, and connect with us for more targeted resources and dialogues.
+You can search for best practices by building type and city, foster synergies with other cultural enrichers, and connect with us for more targeted resources and dialogues.
 Explore

 For Landscapes of Hope see here.